 This case study details how a similar project was used with students in year 2–4.

-Sustainable Coastlines is running a long-term citizen science beach litter project.
+Sustainable Coastlines is running a long-term beach litter citizen science project Litter Intelligence.

 Litterati’s blog contains well written articles useful for stimulating discussion, although they’re on the Medium platform that only allows you to read a limited number of articles for free each month.